project-chip/connectedhomeip/examples/all-clusters-app/esp32/README.md

 interface.

 For ESP32-C6 DevKits, if `CHIP_DEVICE_CONFIG_ENABLE_WIFI` and
-`CHIP_DEVICE_CONFIG_ENABLE_THREAD` are both enabled, the NetworkCommissioning cluster in Endpoint 0 will be used for Thread network driver and the same cluster on Endpoint 65534 will be used for Wi-Fi network driver.
+`CHIP_DEVICE_CONFIG_ENABLE_THREAD` are both enabled, please set `CONFIG_THREAD_NETWORK_ENDPOINT_ID` to 0 and set `CONFIG_WIFI_NETWORK_ENDPOINT_ID`
+to 65534, which presents that the NetworkCommissioning cluster in Endpoint 0 will be used for Thread network driver and the same cluster on Endpoint 65534 will be used for Wi-Fi network driver.
+Or vice versa.

 For ESP32-Ethernet-Kits, if `CHIP_DEVICE_CONFIG_ENABLE_WIFI` and
-`CHIP_DEVICE_CONFIG_ENABLE_ETHERNET` are both enabled, the NetworkCommissioning cluster in Endpoint 0 will be used for Ethernet network driver and the same cluster on Endpoint 65534 will be used for Wi-Fi network driver.
+`CHIP_DEVICE_CONFIG_ENABLE_ETHERNET` are both enabled, please set `CONFIG_ETHERNET_NETWORK_ENDPOINT_ID` to 0 and set `CONFIG_WIFI_NETWORK_ENDPOINT_ID`
+to 65534, which presents that the NetworkCommissioning cluster in Endpoint 0 will be used for Ethernet network driver and the same cluster on Endpoint 65534 will be used for Wi-Fi network driver.
+Or vice versa.

 ---